Hazardous Materials Plan Check

 - Providing permitting information for businesses that do not need to be included in the AB3205 process but are required to obtain a Unified Program Facility Permit, such as small quantity medical waste generators.

 Additionally, the Plan Check Specialist evaluates Hazardous Substance Questionnaires for Childcare Centers in the City of San Diego.
-For information on how to search for permitted facilites, please refer the UPFP Search Guidelines.

 Starting January 1, 2013 all CUPA regulated businesses are required by law (Assembly Bill 2286) to submit business information electronically through the California Environmental Reporting System (CERS).
 This includes information related to your: